 The Binna Burra Teahouse.
 Photo: Kerry Heaney

-Soon to be expanded with a large outdoor dining deck, the Binna Burra Tea House is the main dining venue on the doorstep of Lamington National Park.
+The Binna Burra Tea House is the main dining venue on the doorstep of Lamington National Park.
 It’s also a place to pick up a few souvenirs.

-There is a breakfast menu and lunch/early dinner menu which cover all your usual tastes.
+There is a breakfast menu and lunch/early dinner menu which covers all your usual tastes.
 Choices range from smashed avocados and buttered mushrooms for breakfast to fish and chips or burgers for lunch/dinner.
 Pair your dish with a Big Head from Burleigh Brewing Co or an award-winning brew from Black Hops.

 There is a library on the top level of Grooms Cottage.
 Photo: Kerry Heaney